Be safe, have fun, and be competitive… always in that order.

 It is critical that EVERY member on the team read the entire Race Guide and become familiar with all rules in order to ensure the safety of all teammates.
 The Team Captain is responsible for the safe and respectful conduct of their teammates.

 There are many potential hazards in a race of this type including, but not limited to: automobile traffic, road and trail conditions, and weather.
 We do everything we can to provide traffic control and medical services, but you will be running on public roads and it is ultimately your responsibility to look out for your safety and the safety of your teammates and other runners.

-In emergency – call 911 first and foremost!
+In an emergency – call 911 first and foremost!
 If you do not have cell phone reception, notify the nearest race official or member of the Communications Team, as they will be able to communicate with the nearest medical personnel.
-We have several volunteer medical staff traveling the course with us and will remain in the middle of the “pack” at all times.
+In non-critical situations, contact the volunteer medical staff stationed at Silver Lake, La Pine Sleepover Area, the Finish Line, and roving the course.
 Emergency medical contact information will be provided in your start packet information at the start line.

 THREE CRITICAL SAFETY RULES

 - Reflective vests and lights are required at night – one hour before sunset and one hour after sunrise – no exceptions.
 Your team will be immediately disqualified if approved equipment is not used and you will be asked to leave the course.
 No exceptions – this is for your safety!
 We recommend that anyone outside the van at night also wear a reflective vest.